arr-ee/clojure-protobuf/README.md

+# This fork removes dependency on lein-protobuf, which means you can’t compile .proto files via lein.
+It won’t be maintained, use on your own risk

 clojure-protobuf provides a Clojure interface to Google's [protocol buffers](http://code.google.com/p/protobuf).
 Protocol buffers can be used to communicate with other languages over the network, and they are WAY faster to serialize and deserialize than standard Clojure objects.